Opposition to the Second Boer War

 Opposition to the Second Boer War occurred both within and outside of the British Empire.
 Among the British public, there was initially much support for the war, though it declined considerably as the conflict dragged on.
-Internationally, condemnation of Britain came from many sources, predominately left-wing and anti-imperialist ones.
-Inside Britain influential groups, especially based in the opposition Liberal Party formed immediately.
-They fought ineffectually against the British war policies, which were supported by the Conservative Party of Prime Minister Salisbury.
+Internationally, condemnation of the British role in the war came from many sources, predominately left-wing and anti-imperialist commentators.
+Inside Britain, influential anti-war groups, especially those consisting of members of the opposition Liberal Party, quickly formed.
+They campaigned ineffectually against British wartime policies, which were supported by the Conservative Party of Prime Minister Lord Salisbury.

-After the Boers switched to guerrilla warfare in 1900 and the British armed forces adopted scorched earth policies, the intensity of opposition rhetoric escalated.
-However, at all times supporters of the war controlled the British government, recruited soldiers in large numbers, and represented a majority of public opinion.
+After the Boers switched to guerrilla warfare in 1900 and British forces adopted scorched earth policies, the intensity of rhetoric opposing the war escalated.
+However, at all times supporters of the war controlled the UK government and represented a majority of British public opinion.
 Outside the British Empire, the Boer cause won far more support, particularly from left-wing political circles.
-However, all governments remained neutral.
-"Opposition" includes both opponents of the British war and also opponents of the Boers' war.
-This article includes opponents and supporters in the general public and the media, in Britain, the British Empire, and major neutral countries.
+In 1900, Belgian anarchist Jean-Baptiste Sipido attempted to assassinate the Prince of Wales, accusing him of causing the slaughter of thousands of Boers.
+However, no foreign government chose to intervene in the conflict, which ended in 1902.

 United Kingdom

-At the start of the war, Liberal groups mobilized committees to protest the war, including the South African Conciliation Committee and W. T. Stead's Stop the War Committee.
-A common theme among these groups was the argument that it was a capitalistic desire for the gold and diamond deposits in the Boer Republics that motivated the British government to declare war.
+At the start of the war in 1899, Liberal Party groups mobilized committees to protest the war, including the South African Conciliation Committee and W. T. Stead's Stop the War Committee.
+A common theme among these groups was the argument that it was a capitalistic desire to gain access to the gold and diamond deposits in the Boer republics that motivated the Unionist government to declare war.
 Angered crowds often broke up such anti-war meetings, viewing them as unpatriotic.
-The British press was overwhelmingly in support of the government's decision to go to war, with only the Manchester Guardian and the Westminster Gazette outspoken in opposition.
-With the press against them, anti-war elements relied heavily on street corner distribution of their numerous pamphlets.
-Nevertheless a tide of young men volunteered for the war, as many as 100,000 a month at the peak.
-Liberals split, with many top leaders following Lord Rosebery in support of the war.
+The British press was overwhelmingly in support of the Unionist government's decision to go to war, with only the Manchester Guardian and the Westminster Gazette outspoken in their opposition.
+With the press against them, British anti-war elements relied heavily on street corner distribution of their numerous pamphlets.
+Nevertheless, large numbers of young men volunteered for the war, as many as 100,000 a month at the peak.
+Liberal Party members split, with many top leaders following Lord Rosebery in support of the war.
 Many nonconformists, the backbone of the Liberal Party, likewise supported the war.

-The 1900 UK general election was known as the "khaki election", where the Conservative government rallied patriotic voters.
-It resulted in a victory for the Conservative government on the back of recent British victories against the Boers.
-However, public support waned as it became apparent that the war would not be easy and moral unease developed following reports about scorched earth policies adopted by the British military or the forcible internment of Boer non-combatants in concentration camps.
-Public and political opposition was expressed by repeated attacks on British government policies by the Liberal MP David Lloyd George.
+The 1900 United Kingdom general election was known as the "khaki election", where the Unionist government rallied patriotic voters.
+It resulted in a victory for the Unionist government on the back of recent British victories against the Boers.
+However, public waned as it became apparent that the war would not be easy and moral unease developed following reports about scorched earth policies adopted by British forces, which included the internment of Boer non-combatants in concentration camps.
+Public and political opposition was expressed by repeated attacks on the British government's policies in South Africa by Liberal MP David Lloyd George.